A few years ago, I stumbled on the idea of turning classic chicken soup into a keto-friendly version, and that’s when this recipe was born.

 Creative Leftover Ideas

-- Add extra broth for a lighter bowl
+- Add extra broth to leftovers for a lighter, more soup-like bowl.

 Variations to Try